joevandyk/sass/doc-src/SASS_REFERENCE.md

 These lists are represented as `()`.
 They can't be output directly to CSS;
 if you try to do e.g. `font-family: ()`, Sass will raise an error.
-If a list contains empty lists, as in `1px 2px () 3px`,
+If a list contains empty lists or null values, as in `1px 2px () 3px` or `1px 2px null 3px`,
-the empty list will be removed before it's turned into CSS.
+the empty lists and null values will be removed before the containing list is turned into CSS.

 ### Operations